CloudLabs-Samples/EduLabs/Security-ISV/Azure-WAF/WAF_Azure_merged.md

 In this task you have viewed and verified the resources of the resource group **waf-<inject key="DeploymentID"></inject>** and learnt about application gateway and its components

-Click on Next to continue to the next section of the lab.
+Continue to the next section of the lab.

 # 04: Create and link a Web Application Firewall policy